 Melissa Winch is an associate of the Municipal, Planning & Environmental Group at Cassels Brock.
 Her practice encompasses all aspects of municipal, land use planning and environmental law, including tax assessment appeals, expropriations and proceedings under the Building Code Act.
-Melissa has represented public and private sector clients before the Local Planning Appeal Tribunal (formerly the Ontario Municipal Board and the Superior Courts respecting development approvals, occupational health and safety issues, Building Code inspections, grading and drainage issues, and general negligence.
+Melissa has represented public and private sector clients before the Local Planning Appeal Tribunal (formerly the Ontario Municipal Board) and the Superior Courts respecting development approvals, occupational health and safety issues, Building Code inspections, grading and drainage issues, and general negligence.

 During her articles with the firm, Melissa was seconded to the criminal law offices of Greenspan Partners where she assisted on a number of high-profile cases.
 Melissa also worked at the Ministry of the Attorney General, Crown Attorney’s office, where she prosecuted a variety of Provincial Offences.